nmacedo/MSV/CaseStudies/ERTMS/README.md

 ### History

 * Version 1A is described in the ABZ'18 paper [_Validating the Hybrid ERTMS/ETCS Level 3 Concept with Electrum_](http://haslab.github.io/TRUST/papers/abz18.pdf) and version 1C in its [extended version](http://haslab.github.io/TRUST/papers/sttt19.pdf) in the STTT journal.
-* Electrum models were initially developed for _Electrum 1.1_, and have since been updated for _Electrum 2.1_.
+* Electrum models were initially developed for _Electrum Analyzer 1.1_, and have since been updated for _Electrum Analyzer 2.1_.
 Legacy versions are available [here](https://github.com/nmacedo/MSV/tree/7879be4dd1c4cc5a3883fb7413dc1979e8204a7d/CaseStudies/ERTMS).
 * Alloy models were developed for _Alloy Analyzer 4.2_2015-02-22_, and subsequently tested for support under version _5.0.0.201804081720_.
 * Version 1A was used in the benchmarks of the ASE'18 tool demo [_The Electrum Analyzer: Model checking relational first-order temporal specifications_](http://haslab.github.io/TRUST/papers/ase18tool.pdf).
 * This case study was used as an example in a tutorial on [_Formal software design with Alloy and Electrum_](http://haslab.github.io/TRUST/tutorial.html) at FM'19, in the session on [Methodology and Tips](http://haslab.github.io/TRUST/slides/session5.pdf).